Kneckter/DiscordRoleBot/README.md

    * The mainChannelID could be a channel that only admin/mod/owner have access to.
 It reports expired roles.
      * You can also use this channel to @usernames without them getting notified because people cannot see tags to channels they cannot access.

+10. Create a blank database in MariaDB or MySQL for the bot to use.
+   * Log into mysql	by running a command like `mysql -u root -p`
+   * Create the blank DB with `CREATE DATABASE discord_role_bot;`
+   * Grant access to the DB account with `GRANT ALL PRIVILEGES ON discord_role_bot.* TO 'username'@'localhost';`

 <hr />

 # LAUNCHING IT: